Chinyere-nwalie/aws-bootcamp-cruddur-2023/journal/week4.md

     return event
  ```
--I added the function to Cognito, under the user pool properties add the function as a ``Post Confirmation`` lambda trigger.
+- I added the function to Cognito, under the user pool properties add the function as a ``Post Confirmation`` lambda trigger.

-I had to do this strenous process; deleting my user pool details in my cognito, then I signed into my cruddur app as a new user and below you can see the trigger.
+I had to do this strenous process; deleting my user pool details in my cognito, then I signup in my cruddur app as a new user and below you can see the trigger.

 ![time out](assets/time%20out%20week4.png)